Expansions and Improvements

 In June, 2015, the Lucas County Board of Commissioners changed the name of the Facility to the Lucas County Water Resource Recovery Facility (WRRF) to more accurately reflect the operations and purpose of the facility.

-In 2017, the Lucas County Board of Commissioners signed an agreement with Quasar Energy Group for the improvements to the anaerobic digestion process at the Water Resource Recovery Facility (WRRF).
+The Lucas County Board of Commissioners signed an agreement with Quasar Energy Group for improvements to the anaerobic digestion process at the Water Resource Recovery Facility (WRRF).
 The improvements will allow the WRRF to become more energy independent through cogeneration of electricity while producing a higher quality of bio-solids (from Class B to Class A) for reuse.

 The improvements include refurbishing the existing four digesters; construction of a dual purpose building for receiving and dewatering solids; construction and installation of the necessary tanks and heating equipment to produce Class A bio-solids; installation of two one-megawatt generators; installation of two new centrifuges for solids dewatering and construction of an arched roof system to cover the bio-solids storage pad.